Skip to main content

 To access initial education for teaching at secondary level, it is required to hold a master's degree (ISCED 7) released by a university or by an institution of the Higher education for fine arts, music and dance (Alta formazione artistica, musicale e coreutica - AFAM).
 Master's degrees are released after either a two-year programme or a single-cycle programme in one of the subject areas that are taught in secondary schools.

-Once obtained the master's degree, perspective teachers must complete a university qualifying programme for acquiring specific cultural, pedagogical, linguistic, and technological competences, for a total of at least 60 ECTS.
-At least 20 ECTS must be spent in direct and indirect traineeship activities.
+Once obtained the master's degree, perspective teachers must complete a university qualifying programme for acquiring specific cultural, pedagogical, linguistic, and technological competences, for a total of at least 60 ECTS, at least 20 of which must be acquired through direct and indirect traineeship activities.
 The qualifying programme ends with a final test consisting of a written test and a mock lesson.
-Passing the final test leads to the teaching qualification (abilitazione) that allows access to the national open competitions held to recruit secondary teachers.
+Passing the final test leads to the teaching qualification (abilitazione) that allows access to the national open competitions held to recruit secondary school teachers.
 Those who pass the competitive examination are hired with permanent contracts as qualified teachers and start the one-year induction period in the school the teacher is assigned to.

 Support teachers at all levels of school education

-Those willing to work as support teachers need, first of all, to meet all the requirements for becoming a teacher for the specific levels of education of interest.
+Those willing to work as support teachers need to meet all the requirements for becoming a teacher for the specific levels of education of interest.

 In addition, they need to complete a specialisation course called ‘formative and active traineeship’ for support teachers (Tirocinio formativo attivo - TFA Sostegno).
 Each university, also in agreement with other universities, activates and organises the specialisation courses for future support teachers, according to the general frame established at central level (DM of 30.09.2011) and within the limits of posts available.